University of Toronto

 The university was the birthplace of insulin, stem cell research, the first artificial cardiac pacemaker, and the site of the first successful lung transplant and nerve transplant.
-The university was also home to the first electron microscope, the development of deep learning, neural network, multi-touch technology, the identification of the first black hole Cygnus X-1, and the development of the theory of NP-completeness.
-The University of Toronto is the recipient of both the single largest philanthropic gift in Canadian history, a $250 million donation from James and Louise Temerty in 2020, and the largest ever research grant in Canada, a $200 million grant from the Government of Canada in 2023.
+The university was also home to the first electron microscope, the development of deep learning, neural networks, multi-touch technology, the identification of the first black hole Cygnus X-1, and the development of the theory of NP-completeness.
+The University of Toronto is the recipient of both the single largest philanthropic gift in Canadian history, a million donation from James and Louise Temerty in 2020, and the largest ever research grant in Canada, a million grant from the Government of Canada in 2023.

-The Varsity Blues are the athletic teams that represent the university in intercollegiate league matches, primarily within U Sports, with ties to gridiron football, rowing and ice hockey.
-The earliest recorded instance of gridiron football occurred at University of Toronto's University College in November 1861.
+The Varsity Blues represent the university in intercollegiate league matches, primarily within U Sports, with ties to gridiron football, rowing and ice hockey.
+The earliest recorded instance of gridiron football was at University of Toronto's University College in November 1861.
 The university's Hart House is an early example of the North American student centre, simultaneously serving cultural, intellectual, and recreational interests within its large Gothic-revival complex.

-As of 2024, 13 Nobel laureates, 6 Turing Award winners, 100 Rhodes Scholars, and 1 Fields Medalist have been affiliated with the university.
+As of 2026, 11 Nobel laureates, 6 Turing Award winners, 100 Rhodes Scholars, and 1 Fields Medalist have been affiliated with the university.
 University of Toronto alumni additionally include five prime ministers of Canada (including William Lyon Mackenzie King and Lester B. Pearson), three governors general of Canada, nine foreign leaders, seventeen justices of the Supreme Court of Canada, and eight mayors of Toronto.